BorisVV/coinCollectorProject5_valle/README.md

 ## Second
 * from the :file_folder: coinCollectorApp/ run the following commands.
 * 		$ python run_app_manager.py  --> to load the data to db.sqlite3
-			(-- You only need to run the above line of code once, or if you delete all the data")
+		  --> You only need to run the above line of code once, or if you delete/change data in the .csv file"
- 		$ python coinSite/manage.py runserver --> to lunch the local host web app
+ 		$ python coinSite/manage.py runserver
+		  --> to lunch the local host web app
+		$ python choro.py
+		  --> to load the choroMap, and go to the :file_folder: maps and look for it in the file explorer folder in you computer. (.html extension)

 :smile: Learning new things is always cool! :smile: